Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Theoretical Analysis

 In this subsection, we prove the \our\ method yields a higher expected reward than \tradition\ for the OLS model with covariates.
 In this setting, based on Eqn. \eqref{eq: ols_tau_k_hat}, the ATE estimator of treatment $k$ is given by

 Under Assumption \ref{assum:1}, $\hat\tau_k$ follows a normal distribution with mean $\tau_k$ and variance $\sigma^2b_k^2/N$, where \( b_k = \sqrt{N \bm{I}^{\top} (\bm{t}_k^{\top} \bm{t}_k)^{-1} \bm{I}} \).
 By Algorithm \ref{alg:general_dp}, we construct the new ATE estimator $\bar{\tau}_k = \frac{N}{N+\beta(b_k)}\hat\tau_k + \frac{\beta(b_k)}{N+\beta(b_k)}\tau$ parametrized by scale $\beta(b_k)$ and anchor $\tau$.
 The \our\ method then determines whether policy $k$ will be rolled out based on $\bar{\tau}_k$.
-Different from the setting without covariates, the scale parameter depends on the treatment and covariate vector ${\bm t}_t$ through the parameter $b_k$.
+Different from the setting without covariates, the scale parameter depends on the treatment and covariate vector ${\bm t}_k$ through the parameter $b_k$.

 Similar to the model without covariates, we first assume that the variance \( \sigma^2 \) is known.
-The platform uses $z-$statistic to construct the confidence bounds with the method $\mathcal{M}(\cdot)$.
+The platform uses $z$-statistics to construct the classical bounds with the method $\mathcal{M}(\cdot)$.
 We define the per-experiment reward in this setting:

 It follows that $\tilde{r}(0, \cdot) = \tilde{r}(0, \tau_0) = \hat{r}_{\tradition}$.
-Define $\tilde{\mathcal{R}}(\beta(\cdot),\tau) := \lim\limits_{K\uparrow+\infty} {\mathbb{E}[\tilde{r}(\beta(\cdot),\tau)]}$ as the expected per-experiment reward when $\tau=\tau_0$.
+Define $\mathcal{R}(\beta(\cdot),\tau) := \lim\limits_{K\uparrow+\infty} {\mathbb{E}[\tilde{r}(\beta(\cdot),\tau)]}$ as the expected per-experiment reward when $\tau=\tau_0$.
 Our analysis begins with identifying the optimal scale parameter $\beta(\cdot)$ that maximizes the expected per-experiment reward when $\tau = \tau_0$ and $K \to \infty$.